 False Dissociative Identity Disorder diagnosis

-In a 20-minute video titled “Meet My Alters,” Paytas claimed to have Dissociative Identity Disorder (DID) and “multiple personalities.”
+In a 20-minute video shared in April 2020 titled “Meet My Alters,” Paytas claimed to have Dissociative Identity Disorder (DID) and “multiple personalities.”

-In addition to using incorrect terminology to describe her “alters,” Paytas admitted that she has never been formally diagnosed with the disorder.
+In addition to using incorrect terminology to describe their “alters,” Paytas admitted that they have never been formally diagnosed with the disorder.